-Sourcing is the stage that comes before procurement.
+Sourcing is the stage that comes before any purchases are made and can be considered a subsection of the procurement department.
 Before you can procure materials from your suppliers, you must first find and vet those suppliers.
-When you have an effective sourcing process in place, you’ll find reliable, affordable, and quality suppliers to supply the goods you need.
+When you have an effective strategic sourcing process in place, you’ll find reliable, affordable, and quality suppliers to supply the goods you need.
 Good work here makes the procurement process more streamlined and efficient.

-Sourcing is about finding the balance between the quality of materials and the affordability.
+Sourcing is about finding the balance between the quality of raw materials and the affordability.
 The less you can spend on materials, the more profit your business can earn.
 But, if you are too cheap and buy shoddy materials, your resulting product is of lesser quality.
-Your customers want quality, too!
+It is important to retain standards of quality because your customers want quality, too!

 Before sourcing can begin, you must assess your purchasing needs, map out a plan, conduct market research, and identify potential suppliers.
 After all this is completed, you’ll then evaluate the suppliers, and then choose the most suitable supplier for the need.
 Then, the process repeats for all other purchasing needs, until suppliers are in place for everything you must buy.

 “Procurement is the process of getting the materials you need.
 Sourcing is finding and vetting the suppliers of those materials.”